MayEmad28/Toku/README.md

 # Toku - Japanese Learning App 🇯🇵

 A beginner-friendly Flutter app to help users learn basic Japanese words and phrases with audio.
-This project was created as part of a Flutter learning course.

 ---